-Never operate the pump (set) outside the limits stated in the data sheet and in this manual.
+Never operate the pump (set) outside the limits stated in the data sheet and in this operating manual.

-The warranty relating to the operating reliability and safety of the supplied pump (set) is only valid if the equipment is used in accordance with its intended use. (⇔ Section 2.2, Page 9)
+The warranty relating to the operating reliability and safety of the pump (set) supplied is only valid if the equipment is used in accordance with its intended use. (⇒ Section 2.2, Page 9)